A Value Region Problem for Continued Fractions and Discrete Dirac Equations: Abstract

 \section{Abstract}

-Motivated by applications in noncommutative geometry we prove several value range estimates for even convergents and tails, and odd reverse sequences of Stieltjes type continued fractions with bounded ratio of consecutive elements.
+Motivated by applications in noncommutative geometry we prove several value range estimates for even convergents and tails, and odd reverse sequences of Stieltjes type continued fractions with bounded ratio of consecutive elements, and show how those estimates control growth of solutions of a system of discrete Dirac equations.

-\section{introduction.}

-The problem considered in this paper asks about a region in the complex plane which contains values of the convergents of a continued fraction of a special type (see \cite{WA}, Chapter VIII).
-More specifically in our ``value region problem" we consider only even convergents for continued fractions of the Stieltjes type with bounded ratio of consecutive elements, whether the fractions are convergent or not.
-Even more generally, we also study the same question for even tail sequences and for what we call odd reverse sequences associated with a continued fraction.
-The main results we obtain in this paper show that two types of circles with sufficiently large radii form such value regions.

-Our interest in this problem was motivated by an unrelated study in \cite{KM5}, where considerations in noncommutative geometry required estimates on certain sequences that could be interpreted as even tail and odd reverse sequences of a continued fraction.
-One of the most important features of the estimates was their independence on scaling all the elements by a constant factor, hence our interest in the ratio of two consecutive such elements.
-In this paper we look at a far more general situation than needed for \cite{KM5}, namely we consider continued fractions whose elements are complex numbers with positive real part and a full value region problem.
+\section{Introduction}

+In this paper we prove useful growth estimates, see (\ref{dirac_cor}), for the solutions of a general class of discrete Dirac operators.
+This is achieved by translating such growth questions into a new type of value region problem for continued fractions, and then solving it by careful analysis of certain types of M\o bius transformations.
+This investigation was motivated by our work in \cite{KM1}, \cite{KM2}, \cite{KM3} on Dirac operators and their quantum analogs, subject to global boundary conditions, on various classical and noncommutative domains.

+To explain the particular problem we consider in this paper, we start with the following Dirac operator on $\R$:

+for $m\in\R$.
+This operator $D$ is a simplified, one-dimensional version of the Dirac operator studied in \cite{KM3}.
+The corresponding system of Dirac equations: